JetBrains/teamcity-documentation/topics/teamcity-release-cycle.md

 <td>

-Occurs with the release of two or three newer major versions.
-The exact date depends on the frequency of releases, but as a general rule, this happens a year after the initial release date.
-At this point, we stop providing regular technical support for the On-Premises release.
+A TeamCity version reaches the end-of-support stage after two newer major releases were rolled out.
+This means our support engineers try to reproduce issues on the `current`, `current-1`, and `current-2` versions.
+Although we put our best effort to resolve user issues regardless of their TeamCity version, the general guideline for issues reported in older versions is to update to at least `current-2` whenever possible.

 </td>